inga-divra/react-fundamentals-projects/06-strapi-submenus/README.md

 ## Strapi Submenus https://strapi-submenus-ingady.netlify.app
+A small Strapi submenus project was created to feature modern-looking submenus.
 This project is a part of John Smilga's React course I took.
 For more information, visit https://johnsmilga.com/

 ## Figma URL